curvingreality/flutter-library/docs/README.md

 ## Install

-Run these commands in your Flutter project to install the library and the dependencies.
+Run this command in your Flutter project to install the library

 ```
 flutter pub add curving_reality_library
-flutter pub add animate_do
 ```

+!> If you want to use the ready-to-use screens you need to add the [animate_do package](https://pub.dev/packages/animate_do)

 ## Import